PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Introduction

 \section{Introduction}

-Medical Visual Question Answering (Med-VQA) combines computer vision and natural language processing (NLP) to answer questions about radiological images.
-Its applications range from diagnostic aid to automated imaging analysis \cite{1}.
-Various deep learning models primarily approach Med-VQA as a classification task\cite{2,3,4,5,6,7}, categorizing the image-text representation into a predefined set of answers.
-Forming Med-VQA as a classification task is constrained by reliance on a predefined answer candidate set, which limits its utility for open-ended questions.
+Medical multimodal tasks involve the integration of both computer vision (CV) and natural language processing (NLP) techniques to analyze data from multiple modalities (i.e. image and text) to answer clinical-related questions as medical visual question answering (Med-VQA) tasks or generate textual reports from radiological images.
+Various deep learning models primarily approach medical multimodal tasks using dedicated models for each task, for example using classification models for VQA \cite{2,3,4,5,6,56} that categorize the image-text representation into a predefined set of answers, and auto-regressive models for generating image reports \cite{44,45,46}.

-Recently, an alternative solution is treating VQA tasks as generative tasks by using language models as decoders\cite{38}.
-Particularly, there has been emerging research that uses Large Language Models (LLMs)\cite{8,9,10,11} for generating free-form text as answers on Med-VQA tasks, using proper prompting techniques\cite{26,27,28,29}.
-This type of models, namely Multimodal Large Language Models (MLLMs) have been actively studied and the early attempts, such as Med-Flamingo\cite{34} and LLaVA-Med\cite{33} have shown the performance on various medical multimodal tasks.
+Recently, an alternative solution is treating medical multimodal tasks as generative tasks by using language models as decoders \cite{38}, which provides a universal framework to tackle medical multimodal problems.
+There has been emerging research that uses Large Language Models (LLMs) \cite{8,9,10,11} for generating free-form text as answers on Med-VQA tasks, \cite{48} using proper prompting techniques.
+This type of models, namely Multimodal Large Language Models (MLLMs) have been actively studied and the early attempts, such as Med-Flamingo \cite{34} and LLaVA-Med \cite{33} have shown the performance on various medical multimodal tasks.

-However, directly training MLLMs from scratch for solving Med-VQA tasks requires numerous computational resources and large scale annotated data.
-In response to these challenges, we propose a novel framework that uses Parameter-Efficient Finetuning (PEFT) techniques on MLLM foundation models for Med-VQA tasks, namely the PeFoMed model.
-We use the pre-trained weights of MiniGPT4 \cite{13,14} which is a MLLM trained on multimodal dataset in general domain, and fine-tune it with medical image and caption pairs and downstream Med-VQA dataset.
+However, directly training MLLMs from scratch for solving medical multimodal tasks requires numerous computational resources and large-scale annotated data.
+In response to these challenges, we propose a novel framework that uses Parameter-Efficient Fine-tuning (PEFT) techniques on MLLM foundation models for Med-VQA and medical report generation (MRG) tasks, namely the PeFoMed model.
+We utilize the pre-trained weights of a general domain LLM and ViT\cite{18}, which have been adeptly trained on diverse datasets, and fine-tune them with medical image-caption pairs and downstream Med-VQA and medical reports datasets.
 In training, the vision encoder and LLM are frozen, and only the vision projection layer and the low-rank adaptation layer (LoRA) \cite{22} are updated, which results in a minimal footprint of trainable parameters.
 Specific prompting templates are designed for the above fine-tuning process.
-Besides, due to the generative nature of LLM decoders, human evaluation is employed to accurately assess the model’s performance on the VQA-RAD dataset.